-Personal performance goals were established for Mr. Simmes focused on leadership and achievement in the areas of reporting processes, strategic planning, meeting fiscal year 2022 financial targets, evaluating the Company's existing enterprise resource planning ("ERP") software and alternatives, and leadership transitions and succession planning.
+Personal performance goals were established for Mr. Simmes focused on leadership and achievement in the areas of improving processes and project execution, meeting fiscal year 2023 financial goals, launching the transition of the Company's existing enterprise resource planning ("ERP") software, and leadership transitions and succession planning.